mtkimmins/LTSDM_hack/PureBin/documentation.md

 * If there is no discrepancy, pass byte to b
 * If discrepancy is 1:4, pass the democratic value to b
 * If discrepancy is 2:3, stop the program and throw a warning.
 Reveal the values of each file side-by-side.
 Offer to manually approve the most common value.
-* Write byte W to the new file
+* Write byte b to the new file
 * If discrepancy: write location, all file bytes, most democratic value entered.
 * Repeat until all bytes read

 * Provide sheet C